kefbytes/KefBytes_Swift_Crash_Course/README.md

 Just do whatever works best for you and have fun with it.

 The playgrounds and eBook excerpt can be downloaded right here <a href="https://github.com/kefbytes/Swift_Crash_Course">https://github.com/kefbytes/Swift_Crash_Course</a>.
 The eBook excerpt uses ObjC, but the Xcode and Interface stuff will help you get up to speed with those pieces.
-I would recommend just downloading the full zip to your machine.
+I would recommend downloading the full zip to your machine.

 The Stanford Lectures can be found on iTunes.
 Go to iTunes U and search for "developing iOS 8 apps with Swift", the course is CS93P.